JohnGiorgi/DeCLUTR/README.md

 #### As a library

-To use the model "as a library," import `Encoder` and pass it some text (it accepts both strings and lists of strings)
+To use the model as a library, import `Encoder` and pass it some text (it accepts both strings and lists of strings)

 ```python
 from t2t import Encoder